sobolanescu/RandomMobSpawner/README.md

 RMS datapack comes with several commands to manage the gameplay experience.
 Below is the full list of available commands and their descriptions:

-- `/function rms:show`: Displays the countdown timer again if it was hidden using the `/function rms:hide` command.
+- `/function rms:show`: Displays the countdown timer.
   **Usage:** `/function rms:show`

 - `/function rms:hide`: Hides the countdown timer.
 This is useful if you want to keep the screen clean without showing the countdown.